 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

 Torrenting is often a hot topic in the digital privacy space.
 While it offers a convenient way to share files, vulnerabilities make a secure network essential.
-If you're in the market for a virtual private network (VPN) tailored to your torrenting needs, you're in luck: Proton VPN is the best free VPN overall.
-PrivadoVPN and Windscribe are also remarkable for their speed, secure VPN server options, and pricing.
+If you're in the market for a virtual private network (VPN) tailored to your torrenting needs, you're in luck: Proton VPN is the best freemium VPN overall — meaning it offers a genuinely useful free plan, with torrenting available on its affordable paid tier.
+PrivadoVPN and Windscribe are also remarkable for their speed, secure VPN server options, and pricing, and both support torrenting on their free plans.

 But be warned: Not all free VPNs for torrenting are created equal.
-Some can compromise your privacy, so we'll touch upon the drawbacks of most free VPN services and explain why Proton VPN is the best freemium VPN available.
+Some can compromise your privacy, so we'll touch upon the drawbacks of most free VPN services and explain why Proton VPN is the best freemium option — and when it makes sense to upgrade.

 Whether you're a novice to the VPN landscape or simply looking for a refresher, our comprehensive guide can help you choose the best free VPNs for torrenting.